hemantaph/ler/docs/autoapi/ler/image_properties/multiprocessing_routine/index.rst

 .. autoapi-nested-parse::

+   Module for solving lens equations using multiprocessing.

-   This sub-module contains the functions to solve the lens equation for a given set of lens parameters.
+   This sub-module contains functions to solve the lens equation for a given set of lens parameters.
 The lens equation is solved using the analytical solver in lenstronomy.
-The functions in this sub-module are used in the multiprocessing routine to solve the lens equation for a given set of lens parameters.
+These functions are used in the multiprocessing routine within the ImageProperties class.

+   Usage:
+       Basic workflow example:

+       >>> from ler.image_properties.multiprocessing_routine import solve_lens_equation
+       >>> import numpy as np
+       >>> from multiprocessing import Pool
+       >>> lens_params = np.array([2, 0.02, -0.01, 1.9, 0.1, 0.09, 0.25, 0.94, 1e-6, 0, 'EPL_NUMBA', 'SHEAR'], dtype=object)
+       >>> result = solve_lens_equation(lens_params)

+   Copyright (C) 2026 Phurailatpam Hemanta Kumar.
+Distributed under MIT License.

    ..
        !! processed by numpydoc !!